Frequently Asked Questions

 Why do you not accept insurance?

 At Whole Health Counseling, we believe in offering you the best care possible without constraints or control by people who are not trained to be experts in your care and well-being.
 Working with insurance companies creates a variety of hurdles to overcome throughout your treatment.
 A few of these can include delays in payment for sessions, denial of coverage, audits that can result in treatment being terminated prematurely, having to share your mental health record with insurance companies (an infringement upon your confidentiality), limiting the type of treatment (if a better modality works for you, they may not cover it) and much more.
 In addition, some clients have later found themselves to be denied life insurance policies due to having a mental health diagnosis in their medical chart.
-Working outside of the confines of the medical model allows your mental health treatment to be private and prevent any future discrimination that could occur in rare job situations or when applying for life insurance because there will be no diagnosis in your medical record.
-Another important consideration is that psychotherapists often need to see twice the number of clients per week in order to run their business when accepting insurance versus private pay.
-Choosing a provider who does not accept insurance means you are working with a psychotherapist who has prioritized their well-being, attentiveness to you and your care, and has taken measures to ensure they do not burn out while working with you.
-This is especially important if you are seeking out a therapist with expertise in trauma.
-As a therapist and trauma specialist of 12 years, Alli realized the only option for staying in the counseling field and providing care at the excellence she requires of herself, was to move away from insurance panels that were making the work unsustainable.
-Alli has found that many clients come to her for deeper and more impactful work after already trying CBT therapy with an insurance-based provider.
-Internal Family Systems parts work and EMDR have limitations on their usage when you are working with insurance.
-By paying out of pocket, you are allowing a provider with 12 years of expertise to provide you with the best care possible without any limitations or interference.
+Working outside of the confines of the medical model allows your mental health treatment to be private and prevent any future discrimination that could occur in rare job situations (pilots, firefighters, police, etc.) or when applying for life insurance because there will be no diagnosis in your medical record.

 Do you fill out FMLA or disability paperwork?

 NO. The Arizona Board of Behavioral Health Examiners (who oversee all psychotherapy licensees) has stated that we are not to fill out FMLA or disability paperwork, and that clients must seek out a medical provider (a primary care doctor or psychiatrist) to fill out any medical forms.
 Given the nature of FMLA, it makes sense that a client should be under the care of a medical provider if symptoms are severe enough that a person is not capable of working for an extended period of time.
-As a psychotherapist, Alli can help you clarify which symptoms of your mental health struggle are affecting your physical health and well-being, and can provide you with tools to communicate this to your medial provider if needed.
-Please plan ahead to speck with your PCP or a psychiatrist with paperwork requests for FMLA or disability.
+As a psychotherapist, Alli can help you clarify which symptoms of your mental health struggle are affecting your physical health and well-being, and can provide you with tools to communicate this to your medical provider if needed.
+Please plan ahead to speak with your PCP or a psychiatrist about paperwork requests for FMLA or disability.

 Do you provide ESA/emotional support animal letters?